george-hall-ucl/portable-cellxgene/README.md

 [CELLxGENE](https://github.com/Novartis/cellxgene-gateway) without installing
 extra software.

-This software is currently in the beta stage of development, meaning that there may be some issues with installation and usage.
+For intel-based MacOS and Windows, this software is currently in the beta stage of development, meaning that there may be some extra steps.
 Please report any such issues [here](https://github.com/george-hall-ucl/portable-cellxgene/issues).

 ## Installation